bernabeguzman/Final_Elma_Rust/README.md

-# Rust_ELMA ELMA running on Rust Language
+# ELMA running on Rust Language

 Project Goals:
 -- Create an ELMA project running On Rust Language